Sun Quan: Late reign

 Around this time, Sun Quan also had his generals destroy a number of levees near the border with Wei, creating large areas of flooding, in order to obstruct potential attacks from Wei.

-In 251, Sun Quan created the first empress of his reign—Sun Liang's mother and Sun Quan's lifelong beloved wife Consort Pan (previously, he had a succession of wives, but never made any of them empress).
+In 251, Sun Quan created the first empress of his reign—Sun Liang's mother and Sun Quan's lifelong beloved wife Consort Pan (Note: Previously, Sun Quan had a succession of wives, but never made any of them empress.).
 Later that year, however, he realised that Sun He was blameless and wanted to recall him from his exile, but was persuaded not to do so by his daughter Sun Luban and Sun Jun, who had supported Sun Liang's ascension.
 He realised that he was getting very old (69 by this point) and, at Sun Jun's recommendation, commissioned Zhuge Jin's son Zhuge Ke as the future regent for Sun Liang, even though he correctly had misgivings about how Zhuge Ke was arrogant and had overly high opinions of his own abilities.
 At that time virtually the entire empire, awed by Zhuge's prior military victories, was convinced that Zhuge would be the correct choice for regent.

 In 252, as Sun Quan neared death, Empress Pan was murdered, but how she was murdered remains a controversy.
 Wu officials claimed that her servants, unable to stand her temper, strangled her while she was asleep, while a number of historians, including Hu Sanxing, the commentator to Sima Guang's Zizhi Tongjian, believed that top Wu officials were complicit, as they feared that she would seize power as empress dowager after Sun Quan's death.
 On 252, Sun Quan died at the age of 70 (by East Asian age reckoning), and Sun Liang succeeded him.
 Sun Quan was buried in August or September 252 with Empress Pan in a mausoleum at the Purple Mountain in Jianye.